Overview of Fever of Unknown Origin

 Fine-needle aspirates are safe and simple to obtain from effusions, masses, nodules, organs, tissues, and body fluids.
 Fluids should be examined cytologically and also submitted for microbiologic or molecular diagnostic testing.
 Tissue biopsies are generally obtained in the second or third stages of diagnostic testing, after clinical signs or initial diagnostic tests have localized the fever.
 When biopsies are obtained, sufficient samples should be submitted for histopathology, appropriate culture (aerobic and anaerobic, fungal, mycoplasmal, mycobacterial, etc), molecular diagnostics, and special stains.
 If exploratory surgery is performed, biopsies should be obtained from several sites.

 In some FUO cases a specific diagnosis is not reached, or diagnostic testing is discontinued, leading to consideration of therapy in the absence of a diagnosis.
 Options include antibiotics, antifungal agents, and anti-inflammatory or immunosuppressive therapy (usually with corticosteroids).
 Trial therapy may resolve the clinical signs or confirm a presumptive diagnosis, but it is also associated with significant risk.
-Before pursuing a therapeutic trial, the client should be informed of the potential risks and should be committed to careful monitoring of the animal for an appropriate length of time.
+Before pursuing a therapeutic trial, the owner should be informed of the potential risks and should be committed to careful monitoring of the animal for an appropriate length of time.
 The therapeutic trial should be based on a tentative diagnosis and should define the parameters to be followed and the criteria used to determine treatment success or failure.
 If an animal is likely to be referred for in-depth investigation of FUO, trial therapy should not be started because it may affect the results of further testing.

 In true fever, the increase in body temperature is regulated; therefore, cooling methods such as water baths work against the body’s own regulatory mechanisms.
 It is also likely that fever itself has some beneficial effects, particularly in infectious diseases.
 However, fever can lead to anorexia, lethargy, and dehydration.
 Thus, animals with FUO may benefit from IV fluid therapy or antipyretic medications.
 Examples include NSAIDs such as aspirin, carprofen, ketoprofen, and meloxicam in small animals, and flunixin meglumine or phenylbutazone in large animals.